-The role of the U of T FTS is four-fold: one, to develop a Canadian capacity for balloon-borne FTS measurements; two, to measure profiles of chemical species of interest to the MANTRA mission; three, to compare results with other instruments, both ground-based and balloon-based; and four, to participate in satellite validation.
+The role of the U of T FTS is four-fold: one, to develop a Canadian capacity for balloon-borne FTS measurements; two, to measure profiles of chemical species of interest to the MANTRA mission; three, to compare results with other instruments, both groundbased and balloon-based; and four, to participate in satellite validation.

-The PARIS-IR and U of T FTSs are currently the only two active balloon-borne FTS instruments in Canada, and with these two instruments, we have developed Canadian expertise in balloon-borne Fourier transform spectroscopy.
+The PARIS-IR and U of T FTSs are currently the only two active balloon-borne FTS instruments in Canada, and with these two instruments, we have developed Canadian expertise in balloon-borne Fourier transform spectroscopy, working closely with experts at the University of Denver.

-To contribute to the MANTRA science goals, the U of T FTS is configured to measure HCl, O3, N2O, CO, and CH4.
+To contribute to the MANTRA science goals, the U of T FTS is configured to measure $HCl, O_3, N_2O, CO, and CH_4$.
 Since HCl is not measured by the DU FTS, it is the main focus of the balloon-borne data from the U of T FTS.